videvide/videvide.github.io/content/posts/build-a-tiny-micro-blog-learning-php-and-database-and-sql-basics-step-by-step.md

 Let's start simple and just fetch some data from the database and echo it to the browser.

+**First of all, we need to setup the project so that the php web environment can pick it up.
+That is inside the XAMPP htdocs directory!
+On my machine it is located at: ```/Applications/XAMPP/htodcs/``` but you might have a different setup.**

 Create a new directory ```microblog``` and create a file ```index.php``` inside it.

+**Now your project will be available through visiting your browser and navigating to: ```http://localhost/microblog``` for now, it is just a blank page!**

 We create a database connection following the [official documentation](https://www.php.net/manual/en/pdo.connections.php).
 Do not worry about closing the connection, this is nothing we need to do manually, unless we have a specific reason.